Mr. Queen

-Mr. Queen (Korean: 철인왕후) is a South Korean television series based on the Chinese web series Go Princess Go.
+Mr. Queen (Korean: 철인왕후) is a 2020 South Korean television series based on the Chinese web series Go Princess Go.
 Directed by Yoon Sung-sik, it stars Shin Hye-sun as Queen Cheorin and Kim Jung-hyun as King Cheoljong.
-The drama is about Queen Cheorin finding herself with the soul of a modern-day man inside her body, and King Cheoljong striving to be a king who helps his people.
-It aired on tvN every Saturday and Sunday at 21:00 (KST) from December 12, 2020 to February 14, 2021.
+The drama is about Queen Cheorin finding herself with the soul of a modern-day man inside her body and King Cheoljong striving to be a king who helps his people.
+It aired on tvN every Saturday and Sunday at 21:00 (KST) from December 12, 2020, to February 14, 2021.

-Despite its controversies, the series is the ninth highest rated drama in Korean cable television history, with the last episode reached a nationwide rating of 17.371% and garnering more than 4 million in viewership.
+Despite its controversies, the series is the eleventh highest rated drama in Korean cable television history, with the last episode reaching a nationwide rating of 17.371% and garnering more than 4 million in viewership.
 It also set a record for tvN by achieving the 5th highest rating in the network's history.

 Synopsis

 In the modern age, Jang Bong-hwan (Choi Jin-hyuk) is a head chef who works at the Blue House.
-He is a womanizer with a free spirit, and one day gets in trouble when a Chinese delegate takes out a fish hook after biting into their food cooked by him.
-After a near-death experience one day, he finds himself in the body of So-Yong as Queen Cheorin (Shin Hye-sun) in the Joseon period.
+He is a womanizer with a free spirit.
+One day, he gets in trouble when a Chinese delegate takes out a fish hook after biting into food cooked by him.
+After a near-death experience and falling into a pool, he finds himself in the body of So-yong as Queen Cheorin (Shin Hye-sun) in the Joseon period.

 King Cheoljong (Kim Jung-hyun), the reigning monarch, is a gentle and easy-going person.
-However, he is a King as a figurehead, while the true power is wielded by the late King Sunjo's wife, Queen Sunwon (Bae Jong-ok).
-Bong-hwan goes on a mission to win Queen Sunwon's favor by cooking for her and try to get back to his body in modern Korea but Bong-hwan soon discovers that So-Yong has a secret while the King is not what he seems, and has a dark and suspicious side to him.
+However, he is a king as a figurehead, while the true power is wielded by the late King Sunjo's widow, Queen Sunwon (Bae Jong-ok).
+Bong-hwan goes on a mission to win Queen Sunwon's favor by cooking for her and try to get back to his body in modern Korea but Bong-hwan soon discovers that So-yong has a secret while the King is not what he seems, and has a dark and suspicious side to him.